Boeing shuffles executives, placing two in line for top leadership

 Deal announced that Brad McMullen, 54, who now heads jet sales in North America, will succeed Mounir as senior vice president of Commercial Sales.

-Smith, 53, the head of the Everett site, is one of several women executives at Boeing who have carved out a lead role heading production in the factories.
+Everett executive Smith, 53, is one of several women executives at Boeing who have carved out a lead role heading production in the factories.
 She already has wide experience across the company.

 Having started at Boeing as an engineer, Smith had a stint heading production of attack helicopters at Boeing’s defense facility in Mesa, Arizona, and then led the Fabrication unit.

-She’s run the Everett assembly plant since the beginning of the COVID pandemic, which severely reduced demand for and production of the big widebody jets built there.
+She’s run the 767 and 747 assembly lines since the beginning of the COVID pandemic, which severely reduced demand for and production of those big widebody jets.

 On a visit last month to the 747 assembly line, Smith displayed an easy, enthusiastic rapport with workers on the floor.